kamiarkordari/Advanced-Lane-Lines/README.md

 ![Video Output][video-Standard-gif]

 ### 8. Improving results
-The pipeline didn't perform well on the challenge video.
+The pipeline didn't perform well on the challenging videos.
 I applied these improvements to the pipeline to improve the results.
+1. **Sanity Check**: When I calculate the new parameters for a new frame I check to make sure the parameters make sense.
+I considered these sanity checks for this purpose:

+- Checking that the left and right lines have similar curvature
+- Checking that the left and right lines are separated by approximately the right distance horizontally
+- Checking that left and right lines are roughly parallel

+2. **Reset**: If sanity checks reveal that the lane lines are problematic, I retain the previous positions from the frame prior and step to the next frame to search again.
+If I lose the lines for several frames in a row (currently set to 10), I start searching from scratch using a histogram and sliding window.

-1. Use a low-pass filter to smooth the lane parameters over frames.
-I did this by adding each new detection to a weighted mean of the position of the lines to avoid jitter.
+3. **Smoothing**: Line detections will jump around from frame to frame a bit and it can be preferable to smooth it to obtain a cleaner result.
+I use a weighted moving average low-pass filter to smooth the lane parameters over frames.
+I do weighted average of the new parameters and the parameters from the last frame.
-2. Outlier rejection
-3. Reset and start over if lines don't pass some criteria

 ---
 ### Discussion